 I use acrylic paint to make abstract, biomorphic images that reference the environment.
 I build up layers and switch between analogue and digital tools as the work evolves.
 I often paint on canvas, but the substrate can change and I’m not wedded to frames or walls.
 Figure-ground relationships push and pull the eye through space and time.
-Ambiguity is a fun edge to play on.
 I think of myself as a new wave AbEx artist.
 Influences include Len Lye and Amy Sillman.

 There is that moment - sometimes subtle, quiet and unannounced, at other times bold and clear - when the image declares itself.
 I call it the ‘big reveal’ and it makes me tingle.
 There is no logic, this painting process is visceral.

 Concepts to do with epigenetics and the anthropocene - human's impact on each other and their environment, and in turn how the environment impacts humans - fascinate me.